 Today, there are over 67,000 acres of forestland owned by 168 municipalities, all open to the public to enjoy - find a town forest near you.
 The values of town forests are diverse, from watershed protection, wildlife habitat, and forest products to public recreation, outdoor classrooms and neighborhood gathering places.
 Town forests in Vermont contribute to the regional landscape by keeping productive forestlands in timber management, protecting physical and biological diversity, and maintaining connectivity between larger patches of forest.

 All Vermont communities have the potential to own a town forest.
 Strong and active organizations are standing by ready to provide technical assistance in the creation, protection and management of town forests- see what your community can grow!

-Interested in creating a new town forest, or need assistance managing an existing one?
-The Department of Forests, Parks and Recreation's County Foresters and many partners offers assistance to communities
+If you are interested in creating a new town forest, or need assistance managing an existing one?
+The Department of Forests, Parks and Recreation's County Foresters and many partners offer assistance to communities.

 The Town Forest Recreation Planning Innitiative is underway and will result in a tool kit available to towns looking to improve their town forests.